Hanin Alyan Elholy | 17-05-2017

 But without you,

-the whole world has become a prison to me.
+the whole world becomes a prison to me.

 The only feeling that is true anymore